xhzkp/qmHelp/README.md

 QM macro text is a sequence of statements.
 Usually, a statement is a single line of code that performs an operation or declares an identifier.

-> Note: Use tabs for indentation at the beginning of each line of code.
-> Spaces are strictly prohibited.

 **Examples:**

 ```qm